sohaibazmi101/my-project/docs/01_Architecture/03_SequenceDiagram.md

 # Sequence Diagram

-This diagram shows the sequence of interactions when a customer places an order in **Har Cheez Now**.
+This diagram shows the sequence of interactions when a customer places an order in **Hurry Cart**.

 ```mermaid
 sequenceDiagram